IWP: Token Pruning as Implicit Weight Pruning in Large Vision Language Models: Experiments

 \subsection{Computational Efficiency}

-To evaluate the practical hardware efficiency of our proposed token pruning framework, we comprehensively profile the generation time (Gen.time) and maximum GPU memory allocation (VRAM).
-All measurements are conducted on a single NVIDIA RTX A6000 GPU using the ScienceQA dataset.

-For a fair comparison, we standardize the attention implementation to PyTorch \cite{paszke2019pytorchimperativestylehighperformance} Scaled Dot-Product Attention (SDPA) across all baselines, which utilizes FlashAttention-2 (FA) where applicable.
-As shown in \cref{tab:efficiency}, although DivPrune applies pruning at the projector stage, its reliance on a greedy algorithm introduces computational and memory overheads that actually increase generation time.
-Furthermore, since FastV and PACT rely on full attention for scoring or clustering, respectively, they achieve only marginal speedups and show slightly lower performance than our method.
-In contrast, our approach performs token reduction within the LLM stage and fully supports FA.
-By identifying and keeping only the most informative visual tokens based on our dual-form perspective, our method minimizes performance drops.
-As a result, our approach achieves the best trade-off by reducing both generation time and peak VRAM, demonstrating its practical value for deploying LVLMs.
+To evaluate the practical efficiency of our proposed method, we comprehensively profile the latency, prefill time, and maximum GPU memory allocation (VRAM).
+All measurements are conducted on a single A6000 GPU using the ScienceQA dataset.
+For a fair comparison, we standardize the attention implementation across all baselines to PyTorch's \cite{paszke2019pytorchimperativestylehighperformance} Scaled Dot-Product Attention (SDPA), which leverages FlashAttention (FA) where applicable.
+As shown in \cref{tab:efficiency}, although DivPrune performs pruning at the projector stage, its reliance on a greedy algorithm incurs computational and memory overhead that ultimately increases generation time.
+FastV and PACT, in turn, depend on full attention for scoring and clustering, respectively, and therefore achieve only marginal speedups while yielding slightly lower performance than our method.
+In contrast, our approach performs token reduction within the LLM stage and is fully compatible with FA.
+Notably, while competitive methods such as CDPruner and SCOPE, which account diversity in token pruning, are slowed down by their greedy procedures, the proposed Progressive Chunked MMR adds only negligible overhead (0.02s), demonstrating the efficiency of our method.